marconetto/azadventures/chapter7/README.md

-When using VMSS, it is common to explore auto-scaling capabilities, in which the number of VMs changes overtime.
+When using VMSS, it is common to explore auto-scaling capabilities, in which the number of VMs changes over time.
 When workers have to let the manager know that they are available to be part of the worker pool and receive work, there are a few options to start the worker process.
 But before getting into that, let's first take a look at the provisioning and boot process of VMs.